-But if you really want to get the calls for repeat (and high-dollar) assignments, the keys are being "analytical, precise and articulate," says Anne M. Obarski, customer service strategist for Merchandise Concepts, a consulting firm.
+You can pick up repeat mystery shopper assignments if you're "analytical, precise and articulate," says Anne M. Obarski, customer service strategist for Merchandise Concepts, a consulting firm.

-You not only have to be able to interact and communicate well, it helps to have a scientist's exactitude for specifics and details, she says.
+You not only have to be able to interact and communicate well, it helps to have a scientist's exactitude for details, she says.

 You also want to sign up with reputable firms.
 And since scammers love work-from-home jobs like mystery shopping, "you've got to be careful," says Obarski.

-Her advice: Go to the industry's main professional organization, the Mystery Shopping Providers Association, and sign up only with businesses that are members.
-"There's a code of ethics," and the association has been around since 1998, says Obarski.
+Her advice: Go to the industry's main professional organization, the Mystery Shopping Providers Association, and sign up only with its members.
+The association maintains a code of ethics and has been around since 1998.